 Cholesterol is a substance that our body uses mainly for the production of Vitamin D, estrogen and testosterone hormone.
 Cholesterol in the human body has various types including LDL, HDL and VLDL cholesterol.
 LDL and VLDL cholesterol are known as ‘bad’ cholesterols.
 Because high levels of LDL and VLDL can cause sudden heart complications, including heart attack, stroke or heart disease.
+If you want to learn how to increase HDL with simple and healthy lifestyle changes, keep reading!

 Not all types of cholesterol are bad for health.
 Mainly known as ‘good’ cholesterol, HDL cholesterol helps prevent heart disease, heart attack and stroke.
 That’s why having high HDL levels in the body is essential for better health.
 Simple and healthy lifestyle changes can increase HDL levels.